metosin/cloud-busting/aws/README.md

 ### Run the Demonstrations

 Now you can go to the demonstration directory and create the actual AWS infrastructure.
-E.g. go to directory [ecs-demo](ecs-demo) and read the [instructions](ecs-demo/README.md).
+Change working directory to ecs-demo and read the [instructions](ecs-demo/README.md).